gravitational/careers/challenges/fullstack/challenge.md

 * When you feel it's ready, create a PR for this document to allow the team to review and comment on it.

-Split your code submission using pull requests and give the team an opportunity to review the PRs.
-A good “rule of thumb” to follow is that the final PR submission is a formality adding a small feature set - it means that the team had an opportunity to contribute the feedback during multiple well defined stages of your work.
+Split your code submission into a series of pull requests that are easy for the team to review in a single sitting.
+A good “rule of thumb” is to aim to complete the project in 3-4 PRs.

 Our team will do their best to provide a high quality review of the submitted pull requests in a reasonable time frame.
 You are spending your time on this, we